 - Diversity & Equal Employment Opportunity: Positive Investment - We regard diversity at all levels of a corporation to be a positive feature of corporate culture.
 We have sponsored shareholder proposals seeking greater diversity on corporate boards.

 - Human Rights: Restricted/Exclusionary Investment - Corporations with ongoing poor human rights abroad will not be considered for investment.

 - Labor Relations: Combination of Positive and Restricted/Exclusionary Strategies - Corporations actively practicing poor labor relations records will not be considered for investment.
 If we are invested in a firm that appears to be practicing poor labor relations or opposing workers' rights to organize, we will encourage the company to resolve the situation in a fair and equitable fashion in which workers' rights are not compromised.

-- Sudan: Combination of Positive and Restricted/Exclusionary Strategies - We shun investment in companies with business ties to Sudan that have failed to play a positive role in promoting peace efforts, or whose activities have been shown to actively undermine them.
+- Conflict Risk: Combination of Positive and Restricted/Exclusionary Strategies - We shun investment in companies with business ties to Sudan that have failed to play a positive role in promoting peace efforts, or whose activities have been shown to actively undermine them.
 We support the efforts of investors to engage with companies to promote positive activities in Sudan.

 - Board Issues: Combination of Positive and Restricted/Exclusionary Strategies - Corporations with ongoing poor governance practices will not be favored for investment.
 We may choose to engage with companies we hold in an effort to improve governance policies and practices, including board diversity.

 - Animal Welfare: Restricted/Exclusionary Investment - We will not invest in companies that source animal products from factory farms or other cruel environments.
 We will not invest in companies that conduct tests on animals for purely cosmetic purposes, or whose treatment of laboratory animals has been cruel or negligent.